seespace/inair-documentation/Getting Started/1. Build your first app/3_Build_A_Simple_Slideshow.md

 In order for the `UIImageView` to display an image, we need to have a photo named **photo1.jpg** in our **res/drawable** folder that matches the name in the property `ui:src="@drawable/photo1"`.
 Save the following pictures to your **res/drawable** folder: [photo1](http://inair.tv/wp-content/uploads/shared/photo1.jpg), [photo2](http://inair.tv/wp-content/uploads/shared/photo2.jpg), [photo3](http://inair.tv/wp-content/uploads/shared/photo3.jpg), [photo4](http://inair.tv/wp-content/uploads/shared/photo4.jpg), [photo5](http://inair.tv/wp-content/uploads/shared/photo5.jpg),

 Now run your application again, you would get something like this.

+![insert image here]

+Great, now you have the basic layout laid out.
+Proceed to the next lesson to learn how you can use *Binding* to make the Slideshow.